Victoire of France: Reign of Louis XV

-On 24 March 1748, being fifteen and no longer regarded a child, Victoire wrote to her father the king and successfully asked permission to return to court.
-Louis XV appointed three maids-of-honour to attend her, and sent Marie-Angélique-Victoire de Bournonville, Duchesse de Duras, to collect her and meet her with her brother the crown prince at Sceaux.
+On 24 March 1748, being fifteen and no longer regarded a child, Victoire wrote to her father the King and successfully asked permission to return to court.
+Louis XV appointed three maids-of-honour to attend her, and sent Marie-Angélique-Victoire de Bournonville, Duchesse de Duras, to collect her and meet her with her brother the Dauphin at Sceaux.
 In November 1750, she was joined by her sisters Sophie and Louise.

 Upon their arrival at court, they were not included in the household of their elder sisters Henriette and Adélaïde, the Household of the Mesdames aînées, ('Elder Mesdames') but were given their own Household of the Mesdames cadettes, ('Younger Mesdames') headed by Marie-Angélique-Victoire de Bournonville, Duchesse de Duras.

 While their education had been neglected in the convent, they reportedly compensated for this and studied extensively after their return to court, encouraged by their brother, with whom they immediately formed a close attachment: "When Mesdames, still very young, returned to Court, they enjoyed the friendship of Monseigneur the Dauphin, and profited by his advice.
 They devoted themselves ardently to study, and gave up almost the whole of their time to it; they enabled themselves to write French correctly, and acquired a good knowledge of history.
 Italian, English, the higher branches of mathematics, turning and dialing, filled up in succession their leisure moments."

 Victoire made a success at court and her father with her lively self-assurance and charm; she was also regarded to be a beauty and was described, "Madame Victoire was handsome and very graceful; her address, mien, and smile were in perfect accordance with the goodness of her heart", and "her beautiful, tender, soft brown eyes, fresh complexion [...] and a bright smile gave the impression of happiness and health, which, together with her desire to please, radiated from her whole personality".
 In 1753, it was suggested that she might eventually marry her brother-in-law, Ferdinand VI of Spain, as his wife, Barbara of Portugal, was seriously ill at the time and expected to die.
 However, the Queen of Spain survived her illness and lived another five years.
-No other marriage partner of suitable religion and status was found, and Victoire remained unmarried: with time, she became quite overweight, and because of this, her father the King came to refer to her as ‘Coche’ (Pig/Piggy/Sow), while he called Madame Adélaïde, ‘Loque’ (Tatters/Rag/Rags/Scraggy); Madame Sophie, ‘Graille’ (Grub/Scrap/Carrion crow); and Madame Louise, ‘Chiffe’ (Shoddy silk/Rags).
+No other marriage partner of suitable religion and status was found, and Victoire remained unmarried.